CLUB RIDE ETIQUETTE

 – “Car Left / Right” – car approaching from either direction.

 The club meets at the council offices in Catmose Street, Oakham every Sunday at 9.00 for the traditional club run.
-The routes are approximately fifty miles long and include a café stop.
-For riders who are not ready to take on the challenge of the fifty mile run we offer a The Cafe Ride for beginners and improvers every Saturday from Oakham Cycle Centre at 10.00.
+The routes are approximately 50 or 35 miles long and include a café stop.
+There are also the The Cafe Ride for beginners and improvers at 10.00, and the longer The Cafe Plus for established riders at 9am, every Saturday from Oakham Cycle Centre.
+See the main Rides page for more details.